AishwaryaBhansali/Vehicle-Detection-yoloV8/README.md

-<h1>Vehicle Detection and Color Classification using YOLOv8 and ResNet50</h1>
+<h1>🚘 Vehicle Detection and Color Classification using YOLOv8 and ResNet50 🌈</h1>
-<b>Overview</b>
+<b> 🔎 Overview</b>

 This project focuses on vehicle detection and color classification using deep learning techniques.
 We utilize a top-view vehicle detection image dataset and a pretrained YOLOv8 model for vehicle type detection.
 Additionally, for accurate color classification, we integrate our original dataset with the V-COR dataset.
 A pretrained ResNet50 model is used for color classification.
 Finally, both models are combined to provide a comprehensive output displaying vehicle type and color.

-<b>Dataset</b>
+<b> 📁 Dataset</b>

-1. Vehicle Type Detection: A top-view vehicle detection image dataset is used.
+1. 🚖 Vehicle Type Detection: A top-view vehicle detection image dataset is used.

-2. Color Classification: The V-COR dataset is merged with our original dataset to enhance color classification accuracy.
+2. 🎨 Color Classification: The V-COR dataset is merged with our original dataset to enhance color classification accuracy.

-<b>Models Used</b>
+<b> 🏗️ Models Used</b>

-1. Vehicle Type Detection: YOLOv8 (pretrained model)
+1. 🚘 Vehicle Type Detection: YOLOv8 (pretrained model)

-2. Color Classification: ResNet50 (pretrained model)
+2. 🌈 Color Classification: ResNet50 (pretrained model)

-3. Final Output: Integration of both models to detect vehicle type and color together.
+3. 🔧 Final Output: Integration of both models to detect vehicle type and color together.

 <b>Vehicle Detection using YOLOv8</b>